Vaginal yeast infection: Complicated

-Recurrent
+Recurrent, pathophysiology

 About 5-8% of the reproductive age female population will have four or more episodes of symptomatic Candida infection per year; this condition is called recurrent vulvovaginal candidiasis (RVVC).
-Because vaginal and gut colonization with Candida is commonly seen in people with no recurrent symptoms, recurrent symptomatic infections are not simply due to the presence of Candida organisms.
+Because vaginal and gut colonization with Candida is commonly seen in women with no recurrent symptoms, recurrent symptomatic infections are not simply due to the presence of Candida organisms.
 There is some support for the theory that RVVC results from an especially intense inflammatory reaction to colonization.
 Candida antigens can be presented to antigen-presenting cells, which may trigger cytokine production and activate lymphocytes and neutrophils that then cause inflammation and edema.

+PRA1 gene (pH-regulated antigen) is strongly up-regulated during vaginal infections, which correlates with inflammation.

 Treatment

 The following treatments are typically recommended: